Serebro: 2009—2012: Line-up change, experimental works and Mama Lover

 On 26 September 2010, the group held their first solo concert in Prague, Czech Republic.
 The group then toured the Czech Republic and present gifts to children who reside in social rehabilitation centres.
-On 4 November 2010, Serebro released their seventh single, "Давай держаться за руки" ("Let's Hold Hands").
-The band were also nominated for Best Russian Act at the MTV Europe Music Awards 2010, ultimately losing out to Dima Bilan.

 On 30 July 2011, Serebro premiered their eighth single, Mama Lover on Europa Plus Live.
 It is their third official English language release after Song #1 and Like Mary Warner.
 On 15 September 2011, the music video for Mama Luba (Russian version of "Mama Lover") was released.
 After the release of their single Mama Lover, media attention across Europe and other countries was piqued by the single.
 It became the group's first single to chart in different countries outside the Russian Federation, including Spain, Italy, Belgium and the Czech Republic.
 According to media outlets, more than 250 parodies of Serebro's music video for the single were uploaded to YouTube alone.
 The reaction made "Mama Lover" Serebro's most successful single to date and some media sources suggested the group was poised to capture markets beyond Russia.
 The song was certified Platinum in Italy, selling over 30,000 copies.

 On 14 June 2012, Serebro released their second studio album Mama Lover on their label.
 The album was released in Russia, and was also slated for a European release.
 The fourth single from the album was Malchik, which was released on 16 June 2012.
 The single was unsuccessful for the group, peaking at 124 on the Russian Singles Chart and ended Serebro's run of consecutive top ten hits.
 Still, the album sold well and Mama Lover was later certified double platinum in Russia, selling more than 300,000 copies.